solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   [Review homepage]
 -   [Documentation][80]
--   [Tutorial]
--   [Get started for free with an Azure free account!]
+-   [How to deploy on Azure Free
+    Account][750 hours of Azure Database for PostgreSQL Flexible Server on a Burstable B1MS instance with 32GB storage for free]
 -   [Azure Pricing Calculator, TCO Calculator]
--   [Migrate your workloads to Azure DB for PostgreSQL]
+-   [Migrate your workloads to Azure DB for PostgreSQL][pg_dump and pg_restore]

 ### Stay tuned for latest updates and announcements

--   [What's new in Flexible Server?]
+-   [What's new in Flexible
+    Server?][Release notes - Azure Database for PostgreSQL - Flexible Server]
 -   [Tech Community Blog]
+-   [Azure PostgreSQL Feature Requests]

 ### Follow Azure Database for PostgreSQL Flexible Server on social platforms